MotahareVakili/trainreservation/README.md

 # Train Ticket Reservation System

-This project is a simple Train Ticket Reservation System implemented in Java.
-It provides functionality for managing trains, cities, journeys, and tickets, ensuring that all operations are executed correctly within the system.
+This project focuses on writing test cases for an existing Train Ticket Reservation System implemented in Java.
+The aim is to ensure that the reservation service operates correctly, covering various scenarios such as booking, cancelling, and modifying tickets, as well as managing train journeys and schedules.

 ## Project Objective
-The main goal is to simulate a ticket reservation system, allowing users to create train journeys, reserve tickets, cancel tickets, and manage travel schedules using an intuitive and structured Java-based implementation.
+The main goal is to create comprehensive test cases for the ticket reservation service to validate its functionality, reliability, and robustness.
+The testing process includes verifying operations like ticket booking, journey management, and handling delays in train schedules.

 ## Key Features
-- **Train and City Management:** Define and manage multiple trains and cities within the reservation system.
+- **Test Case Development:** Developed test cases to validate different functionalities of the train reservation service.
-- **Journey Management:** Create and manage journeys with defined departure and arrival times, including the ability to update or cancel journeys.
+- **Unit Testing:** Ensures that individual components like ticket booking, journey creation, and ticket cancellation work correctly.
-- **Ticket Reservation:** Reserve, cancel, and modify tickets for different journeys.
+- **Integration Testing:** Verifies that different parts of the system interact seamlessly.
-- **Handling Delays:** Introduce delays in journeys and handle changes accordingly.
+- **Error Handling Tests:** Checks the system's response to incorrect inputs or invalid operations.

 ## Technologies Used
 - **Programming Language:** Java
-- **Testing Frameworks:** JUnit 5, Cucumber for BDD (Behavior-Driven Development)
+- **Testing Frameworks:** JUnit 5 for unit testing, Cucumber for Behavior-Driven Development (BDD) testing

 ## How to Use
 1. **Initialize the System:**